Passengers may be eligible for compensation if their flight is delayed. This is also known as the EU261 compensation.

 The airline will not accept correspondence from a third party, including the travel/ticketing agent.

-- Make sure that you keep all of your travel documents, such as tickets or tickets, boarding passes, your original booking confirmation, and any receipts you may have from out-of-pocket expenses.
+- Ensure that you keep all your travel documents, including your ticket/e-ticket, boarding passes, original booking confirmation, and any receipts for out-of-pocket expenses.

 - Check with your airline at the time of delay and ask them if they can provide you with a 'Flight Disruption Statement'.
 This will further assist and support you with your claim.